 Description

-DESCRIPTION: The memorial stands in the middle of the junction between The Street and Church Lane in the centre of Sheering.
-It takes the form of a tapering Latin cross with chamfered sides.
-A sword is carved in relief on the head and upper part of the northern face of the shaft.
-The cross is raised on a moulded, stepped octagonal base set on an octagonal column.
-This is raised on a four-tier stepped plinth.
+The Sheering War Memorial is made of Portland stone and is located at the junction of The Street and Church Lane in the center of Sheering.
+It features a tapering Latin cross with chamfered sides, and a sword is carved in relief on the head and upper part of the northern face of the shaft.
+The cross is set on a moulded, stepped octagonal base, which is supported by an octagonal column, all raised on a four-tier stepped plinth.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.